 Medical receivables are due under fee-for-service contracts from third party payors, such as hospitals, government sponsored healthcare programs, patient's legal counsel and directly from patients.
 Substantially all the revenue relates to patients residing in Florida.
-The carrying amount of the medical receivable is reduced by allowances for contractual adjustments and subsequent changes in credit worthiness based on specific payor class and historical experience at each site.
+The carrying amount of the medical receivable is reduced by an allowance that reflects management's best estimate of the amounts that will not be collected.
+The Company continuously monitors collections from its clients and maintains an allowance for bad debts based upon the Company's historical collection experience.
+The Company determines allowances for contractual adjustments and uncollectible accounts based on specific agings, specific payor collection issues that have been identified and based on payor classifications and historical experience at each site.